Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

-\end{lem} \begin{proof} Let us prove the upper left sequence.
+\end{lem} \begin{proof} Let us prove the first sequence for $\ms{M}$.
 The sequence is defined by the adjunction.
 We only need to show that it is exact.
 Thus, we may assume $\st{X}=:X$ to be a scheme.
 First, let us show that there exists an open subscheme $j\colon U\hookrightarrow X$ which is dense in the support of $\ms{M}$ such that $j_+\ms{M}|_U$ satisfies the exactness property.
 We may take $U$ such that $p_0$ and $p_1$ possess the base change property by Lemma \ref{genbasechange}.
 Indeed, it suffices to show the exactness after restricting to $U$ since $j_+$ is left c-t-exact by Lemma \ref{constproplem}.
-In this case, we are reduced to the case where $X$ is a point by the base change.
+Then, we are reduced to the case where $X$ is a point by the base change.
 Then c-t-structure coincides with the usual t-structure, and the exactness follows by Proposition \ref{smoothdesre}.

-We show by the induction on the dimension of the support of $\ms{M}$.
+We show the exactness by the induction on the dimension of the support of $\ms{M}$.
 Take an open dense subscheme $U$ of the support of $\ms{M}$ such that the sequence is exact for $j_+\ms{M}|_U$ where $j\colon U\hookrightarrow X$.
 Consider the following diagram of c-modules where we omit shifts and twists:

-The horizontal sequences are complexes and sequences with solid arrows are exact.
+The horizontal sequences are complexes and the ones with solid arrows are exact.
 By induction hypothesis, the vertical sequences are known to be exact except for the one starting from $\ms{M}$.
 Then by diagram chasing, we get that the vertical sequence starting from $\ms{M}$ is exact as well, and we get the lemma.

-Now, for the exactness of lower right sequence we just argue dually.
-For the lower left sequence, the argument is similar, and even simpler: We may assume $\st{X}$ to be a scheme.
-We can check the exactness by taking the ``stalk'', and reduce to the case where $X$ is a point, in which case we get the exactness by Proposition \ref{smoothdesre}.
-We can show dually for the upper right sequence, and may finish the proof. \end{proof}
+Now, for the exactness of the second sequence for $\ms{N}$, we just argue dually.
+For the second sequence for $\ms{M}$, the argument is similar, and even simpler: We may assume $\st{X}$ to be a scheme.
+We can check the exactness by taking the ``stalk'', and reduce to the case where $X$ is a point immediately, in which case we get the exactness by Proposition \ref{smoothdesre}.
+We can show dually for the first sequence for $\ms{N}$, and may finish the proof. \end{proof}

-\begin{thm} Let $f\colon\st{X}\rightarrow\st{Y}$ be a morphism in $\mf{S}_{\mr{adm}}$.
+\begin{thm} Let $f\colon\st{X}\rightarrow\st{Y}$ be a morphism in $\cadm$.
 Then there exists a unique homomorphism $\mr{Tr}^{\mr{p}}_f\colon f_!L^\omega_{\st{X}}\rightarrow L^\omega_{\st{Y}}$ satisfying the following conditions:

-(I) Transitivity: given $\st{X}\xrightarrow{f}\st{Y}\xrightarrow{g}\st{Z}$ in $\mf{S}_{\mr{adm}}$, the composition of the following homomorphisms is equal to $\mr{Tr}^{\mr{p}}_{g\circ f}$:
+(I) Transitivity: given $\st{X}\xrightarrow{f}\st{Y}\xrightarrow{g}\st{Z}$ in $\cadm$, the composition of the following homomorphisms is equal to $\mr{Tr}^{\mr{p}}_{g\circ f}$:

 (II) When $\st{X}=:X$ and $\st{Y}=:Y$ are realizable schemes and $L=K$, then $\mr{Tr}^{\mr{p}}_f$ is the adjunction homomorphism $f_!K^\omega_{X}\cong f_!f^!K^\omega_Y\rightarrow K^\omega_Y$.
 Moreover, $\mr{Tr}^{\mr{p}}_f$ commutes with $\mr{for}_L$.